Spain's 11 Best Festivals for Art and Culture

 1. Carnival of Santa Cruz, Tenerife

-This celebration is considered the second-most popular and internationally-known of the carnivals, with Rio de Janeiro in Brazil being the number one, of course.
+This celebration is considered the second-most popular and internationally-known of the carnivals, with Rio de Janeiro in Brazil is the number one, of course.

 Sitges is a seaside resort near Barcelona and it’s famous for its vibrant gay nightlife so naturally it’s going to have a great pride celebration.
 The carnival attracts more than 250,000 people to Sitges over 7 days with amazing parades, shows and parties.
 The city’s laidback vibe means that Sitges is a great destination for all holidaymakers, not just those celebrating their right to sexual freedom!